 Having this information instantly available to the consumer before they enter your website gives them confidence and speeds up the process and gives you a professional image.

-With over 8 billion keyword searches entered every single day on Google alone, it makes perfect sense to use GMB, otherwise, you will miss out on so much.
+With over 8 billion keyword searches entered every single day on Google alone, it makes perfect sense to use GMB, otherwise, you will miss out on so much potential.

 It’s free and it’s easy to use!